 No matter how organized you are, if you don’t write down your plan (workouts, eating habits, etc.) you’re automatically set up for failure.
 Planners are the best way to (ahem) plan ahead and hold yourself accountable.

 I recently discovered the world of Erin Condren planners and am – to put it lightly – obsessed.
 The wellness planners are amazing and highlight just what I said above: goals are great, but a plan is really what you need.

-Check out this Erin Condren planner that I’m hardcore crushing on:
+Check out this Erin Condren planner that I got last year (it’s gorgeous):

 2. Do something different this year